 Harriet,

 I share your feelings about all the non-equitables.
 I don't think that we will ever have an equitable society until we change the way schools are funded.
 Unfortunately, so many people are OK with "good" and "bad" schools as long as their children attend a "good" school.
-Anyway, I won't get started on that because my purpose is to tell you that the determination and resolve you've shown to learn and use digital storytelling are
+Anyway, I won't get started on that because my purpose is to tell you that the determination and resolve you've shown to learn and use digital storytelling are truly admirable.

 LL